 1. Job-Work: Goods sent by the principal from one state to a job worker in another state.

 A user has to register on the common portal of e-way bills before starting using the services. e-Way Bills can be generated in a number of ways.
-GSTN has provided following modes for generating e-Way Bills:
+GSTN has provided the following modes for generating e-way bills:

 |PART A||PART B|

 Part-B with vehicle or conveyance details must be filled up if the supplier himself is transporting goods on either own or hired a conveyance.
 However, the supplier can send details of Part-A of the e-way bill to the transporter when using the transporter services.
 Then the transporter generates an e-way bill filling up Part-B and only after being authorised by that supplier.

-Part B details are not required where the goods are transported for a distance of less than fifty* kilometres within the State or Union territory between consignor-consignee place.
+However, Part-B details are not required where the goods are transported for a distance of less than fifty* kilometres within the State or Union territory between consignor-consignee place.

 *changed with effect from 7th March 2018